t-koba-96/TCNModels/README.md

-# Action segmentation using ED-TCN model for pytorch
+# Action segmentation using TCN models for pytorch

 ## Datasets